amgarnier/EasyPID/README.md

 It is important to note that you need to find the current time value in ticks before finding the Process Variable.
 This is to prevent your read interval to be faster than what your device can read.

 ## Sample
 This sample creates an array of numbers this is our Process Variable or input value.
+We then use this Process Variable and run it through the easy PID to get our Control Variable (output).
+We also add a time into the PID to make sure that it is being run at a consistent interval and that our device is reading properly.

+First we create a process variable for this example:
 ```C#
  double[] array = new double[200];
             for (int a = 0; a < 200; a++)